jim-b/ECCSI-SAKKE/README.md

         o It was/ is a personal project.
 It could do with a serious amount of code review.
-        o There is no interaction with a KMS or peers. o In ec-demo-1 Alice and Bob both have the same ID (that's as per the RFC).
+        o There is no interaction with a KMS or peers. o In ec-demo-1 Alice and Bob both have the same ID (that is as per the RFC).
-        o In the demo example a predefined message is signed, not the SED. o It is 'C' and OpenSSL (no other maths libraries), this makes it a tad slower, but hopefully more portable.
+        o In the demo example a predefined message is signed, not the SED. o It is C and OpenSSL (no other maths libraries), this makes it a tad slower, but hopefully more portable.

     Other things to note with this implementation: